roundcopy/pulent-2022/src/pages/letters/the-power-of-constructive-criticism.md

 ---
-title: "The Power of Constructive Criticism"
+title: The Power of Constructive Criticism
 number: "57"
-slug: "the-power-of-constructive-criticism"
+slug: the-power-of-constructive-criticism
-tags: [criticism, intent, critique]
+tags:
+  - criticism
+  - intent
+  - critique
 description: "Boomerang of Criticism: Reflect on intent before critiquing.
 Tread with care and respect.
 Stay kind and considerate.
 To critique or not to critique, that's the question."
-date: "2023-11-16T20:21:30+01:00"
+date: 2023-11-16T20:21:30+01:00
-author: "Nikola Balić"
+author: Nikola Balić
-layout: "../../layouts/LetterLayout.astro"
+layout: ../../layouts/LetterLayout.astro
 ---
 My dear sons,